flynnduel/DREAM-TEAM---PROJECT-1/README.md

 GROUP BY genre.genrename;

 ### Complex 5
-new query (could jeremiah run and replace with picture): show the name, order date, and order ID of customers that have placed an order that has not yet been shipped
+new query from anna (could jeremiah run and replace with picture): show the name, order date, and order ID of customers that have placed an order that has not yet been shipped

 SELECT customer.firstname, customer.lastname, idorder, orderdate